acoshift/http-caching-guide/README.md

 ### ETag

-Like `Last-Modified` but ETag have more accurate.
+Like `Last-Modified` but `ETag` has more accuracy.

-Use when server does not know resource's last modified or resource change more than one time in a second.
+Used when server does not know resource's last modified date or when a resource could change more than once in a second.

-ETag is like fingerprint of resource, and must generate new value when resource value changed.
+ETag is like a fingerprint of resource, and a server must generate a new ETag when the resource’s contents changed.

-ETag can be generated using hash of response body or uuid or anything that unique when resource changed.
+ETag can be generated using hash of response body, UUID, or anything that results in a unique string when resource contents changed.

 Browser will send `If-None-Match` to server to validate cache.